|

 • Preheat Oven to 350 degrees.

-• Bake for 15-20 minutes, or until golden brown.
+• Bake for 15–20 minutes, until the donuts are lightly golden.

 Churro Topping

-• Mix the sugar and cinnamon together.
+• Stir the sugar and cinnamon together in a shallow bowl.

 Tried this recipe?Mention @TheSaltyCooker or tag #thesaltycooker!